Types of Child Care

 Several types of child care centers do not require a license.
 These include, but are not limited to, programs which:

-• Care for no individual child more than 10 hours in a seven-day week and are operated by a church or social service agency
+• Care for no individual child for more than 10 hours in a seven-day week and are operated by a church or social service agency.

+Family child care is provided for children in the home of the caregiver.
 Family child care offers a blending of ages.
-Each child can relate to a few other children - some younger and some older.
+Each child has the opportunity to relate to a few other children of different ages - some younger and some older.

 License-Exempt Family Child Care

-Family homes in which care is provided for more than three children under age 12 (including the caregiver's own children), related or unrelated, must be licensed by the Illinois Department of Children and Family Services (DCFS).
-However, if the family child care provider cares for three or fewer children under age 12 (including their own), or the children cared for are all from one family, the provider is not required to be licensed.
+Family homes in which care is provided for more than three children (including the caregiver's own children), related and unrelated under the age of 12, must be licensed by DCFS.
+However, if the family child care provider cares for three or fewer children (including their own) under age 12, or the children cared for are all from one family, the provider is not required to be licensed.
+A license-exempt family child care provider must be registered with our office to be referred to by our organization.

 School-Age Programs